 When Paul Turner introduced App Previews to Apple’s developer community, he emphasized that the videos are “strongly encouraged.”
 Apple knows that video is an extremely effective way introduce prospective customers to an app (just look at their app-specific ads), and they added embedded videos to the App Store so that developers could take advantage of the power of video right in their app listings.

 Developers publishing on Google Play have had the option to add a video for years now, and they’re equally encouraged to do so there.
-Just this fall, I spoke to a top member of the Google Play team who said that having a video embedded in a Play Store listing makes a big difference in the visibility of the app.
+Just this fall, our founder spoke to a top member of the Google Play team who said that having a video embedded in a Play Store listing makes a big difference in the visibility of the app.

 So, unless you have an app that is so simple that it can be fully explained in a few screenshots (a basic calculator, for example), a video should be an essential part of your app store listing — no matter which store you use.